Turkcell/Obsolete_Curio_android_SDK_Eclipse/CurioSDK/README.md

 **logging_enabled:** [Optional] All of the Curio logs will be disabled if this is false.
 Default is true.

+##Dependencies:
+Curio SDK uses [Google Ad Id](https://developer.android.com/google/play-services/id.html), so its dependent to **Google Play Services**.
+You should add Play Services library project to your application project.

+You can learn more detail on how to integrate your application project with Play Services [here on Google's documentation](https://developer.android.com/google/play-services/setup.html).

+Also you should edit project.properties file to point correct path to Play Services library project:

+	android.library.reference.1=path/to/playservices/project/google-play-services_lib

 ##Usage:

 ###Instance Creation and Starting Session: